yadayada/acd_cli/README.rst

         rename (rn)         rename a node

         resolve (rs)        resolve a path to a node ID

-        add-child (ac)      add a node to a parent folder remove-child (rc)   remove a node from a parent folder

         usage (u)           show drive usage data
         quota (q)           show drive quota [raw JSON]